 Uncle Shuck's serves up a bumper crop of fall fun in addition to its pumpkin patch, including hayrides, a corn cannon, goat walk, evening bonfires, and a corn maze.
+This year's corn maze theme is Peter Pan!
 Check Facebook for up-to-date hours, special events, and pumpkin availability.
+Through Nov.
+14.

 Jaemor Farms has over 130 acres of pumpkins in a variety of different sizes, shapes and colors.
 From minis to giants, white ones, beige ones, light orange to dark orange, Jaemor has them in their pumpkin patch.
 While you're there, take a shot at their corn maze.
-Their pumpkin patch opens Sept.
-22. Hours will vary so check here to plan your visit.
+Open through Nov.
+7. Hours will vary so check here to plan your visit.

 5340 Cornelia Hwy.